joshuadickey/baz-net/README.md

 # Running the Notebook:

-_Save the contents of this git repository to your local computer, open a terminal in the folder where it resides, activate your env created above, then type the following:_
+_Open a terminal in the folder where you saved this repository, activate your env created above, then type the following:_

     jupyter notebook